The RF 200-800mm lens is expected to arrive in December. In the meantime, here are the expectations for this lens.

 472-500mm = f/7.1

-While f/9 on the 200-800's long end sounds narrow, the difference at the RF 100-500's equivalent focal lengths is not so big, mostly 1/3 or 2/3 of a stop.
+While f/9 on the 200-800's long end sounds especially narrow, the difference at the RF 100-500's equivalent focal lengths is not so big, mostly 1/3 or 2/3 of a stop.
+F/9 is 2/3 stop wider than availed in the RF 800mm F11, Canon's even more affordable 800mm lens.

 Only a 1/60 second shutter speed (twice the framerate) is needed for 30 fps video capture, and wide apertures are not often required to get 1/60 in normally encountered ambient lighting.

 A downside to the variable max aperture is that the widest max aperture cannot be used over the entire focal length range.
-The camera automatically accounts for the changes in auto exposure modes (including M mode with Auto ISO), but using the widest-available aperture in manual exposure mode is somewhat complicated by the changing setting (an in-camera function may also accommodate the changes).
+The camera automatically accounts for the changes in auto exposure modes (including M mode with Auto ISO), but using the widest-available aperture in manual exposure mode is somewhat complicated by the changing setting (an in-camera function may accommodate the changes).

 Despite having relatively narrow apertures, the long focal lengths provided by this lens can create a diffusely blurred background.

 The Canon RF 200-800mm F6.3-9 IS USM Lens features an image stabilization system rating of 5.5 stops at 800mm.
-I never fully gain the CIPA-rated advantage, but this IS system will make a huge ISO setting and resulting noise difference in handheld-captured images of still subjects (subject movement still requires faster shutter speeds to avoid blur).
+I never fully gain the CIPA-rated advantage, but this IS system makes a huge ISO setting and resulting noise difference in handheld-captured images of still subjects (subject movement still requires faster shutter speeds to avoid blur).
 Coordinated IBIS (In-Body Image Stabilization) does not increase the rating.
 Auto panning detection is provided (a mode switch is not provided) and the lens has an IS On/Off switch, a feature I appreciate.

 Remember that sensor-based AF takes advantage of the stabilized view for improved accuracy.